shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Eh, I’ve seen worse.
 He’ll be fine.”
 Bob walked off.

 Off in the distance, the main land of the lizard folk country appeared.
 The party prepared to disembark, allowing Reesu a perfect excuse to postpone processing her feelings and her patron’s mysterious request.
 She shrugged it off.
 It’s time for another adventure.

+===

+Meanwhile, in Sui’s adventures:

+Sui and Leona headed to the kobold cave.

+Along the way, they had to go through the misty graveyard again.
+They tried walking through it, but a mysterious stranger set off the zombies, who all went into a frenzy, attacking everything in sight.
+Leona managed to help save the stranger, while Sui killed the zombies and the purple plant monster in the middle of the graveyard.

+The stranger was a man with the face of a deer, with a matching pair of antlers.
+He asked them if they had seen a dark-skinned rogue, but they said no. The stranger followed them to town, where they parted ways.

+Sui and Leona returned to the kobold cave, where they found the kobold chief dead, pierced by a dozen arrows.
+Upon seeing Sui’s new dragon wings, Sylla and the rest of the kobolds worshipped him even more than they did before.
+Sui made himself right at home as the new leader of the kobold cave.